Judge blocks photography ban in Georgia’s new election law

 Boulee declined to block another photography provision that prohibits the photographing or recording of the face of a touchscreen voting machine while someone is voting or while a voter’s selections are displayed.

+Secretary of State Brad Raffensperger is a defendant in the lawsuit along with members of the State Election Board.
+He has repeatedly said he’s confident the new law will stand up to court challenges.

+“This decision is a clear victory for Georgia voters and common-sense election integrity reforms,” he said in a statement.

-Among the other provisions he declined to block are ones that: prohibit people from intentionally observing a person who’s voting in a way that would allow the observer to see the voter’s choices; require that absentee ballots be requested at least 11 days before an election; and prohibit observers from communicating any information they see during absentee ballot processing to anyone other than election officials.
+Among the other provisions Boulee declined to block are ones that: prohibit people from intentionally observing a person who’s voting in a way that would allow the observer to see the voter’s choices; require that absentee ballots be requested at least 11 days before an election; and prohibit observers from communicating any information they see during absentee ballot processing to anyone other than election officials.